 The Special Rapporteur can receive individual complaints on alleged violations of the right to education.
 To the limit of his/her available resources, he/she writes to the concerned government, inviting comment on the allegation, seeking clarification, reminding it of its obligations under international law and requesting information, where relevant, on steps being taken by the authorities to redress the situation in question.
 The Special Rapporteur urges all state parties to respond promptly to his/her communications and to take all steps necessary to redress situations involving the violation of the right to education.
 Communications from the Special Rapporteur to the government are confidential at the initial stage until the summary of the letters and the answer of the government are included in addendum 1 of the annual report submitted to the Human Rights Council.

 Fax: +41 22 917 90 06

 1211 Geneva 10

-In addition, the Committee monitor the implementation of UNESCO legal instruments - including 2 Conventions and 7 recommendations in the field of education – by examining reports received from Member States.
-In this process, UNESCO also collect information on the implementation of the right to education from various partners of the Organisations such as non-governmental organisation (see the Decision of the Executive Board, 177 EX/Decision 35).
+In addition, the Committee monitors the implementation of UNESCO legal instruments - including two Conventions and seven recommendations in the field of education – by examining reports received from Member States.
+In this process, UNESCO also collects information on the implementation of the right to education from various partners of the Organisations such as non-governmental organisation (see the Decision of the Executive Board, 177 EX/Decision 35).

 Their functions are similar to the international equivalents, encompassing review of periodic reports, examination of individual complaints and interpretation of treaty provisions.
 In addition, some sub-regional bodies, such as the Court of Justice of the Economic Community of West African States (ECOWAS) have also adopted decisions and provided interpretations relevant for the right to education.